NenadWritesDocs/docosaurus_nenad/my-website/docs/Nenad Pajović CV.md

 ## FIS (April 2020 - January 2022)

-During my tenure at FIS I had the privilege to work with senior technical, where I acquired fundamental knowledge of version control systems.
+During my tenure at FIS I had the privilege to work with senior technical writers, where I acquired fundamental knowledge of version control systems.
 Our team was responsible for updating documentation (online help, release notes, and developer documentation) that was published in quarterly releases.

 ## CallidusCloud, part of SAP - (March 2019 - April 2020)